 Guidelines for development PCs are higher than those for consumers' PCs running mixed reality apps.
 If you're a mixed reality developer, see recommended development PC specifications.

-Windows Mixed Reality PC Check app
+Mixed Reality Portal app

-Upon running the app, you'll get one of the following messages:
+After running the app, you'll get one of the following messages:

 - Can't run mixed reality.
 This PC doesn't meet the minimum requirements needed to run Windows Mixed Reality.

-You will then get an analysis of your PC against the required hardware, drivers, and operating system.
+You'll then get an analysis of your PC against the required hardware, drivers, and operating system.

 |Icon||What it means|